Nickguitar/SyllogismGeneratorV2/README.md

 ## How it works

 **1**.
 First, it generates all the possible combinations of three characters between the letters "A", "E", "I" and "O", each one representing a different categorical proposition.
 The result is something like ("AAA", "AAE", "AAO", ..., "EAI", "EAO", ..., "OOI", "OOO").
 There are 64 (4³) possible combinations.
-Each of these trio is a mode of an syllogism.
+Each of these trio is a mode of syllogism.

 **2**.
 Then, there are four functions, figura1(modo), figura2(modo), etc., one for each syllogism figure.
 Each of these functions receives a mode of syllogism as input (e.g. AII), generates an argument according to the correct figure and return the argument in natural language.
 E.g. if the input is AII and it is the first figure, the output is "All M is P; Some S is M; Some S is P").